inputlogic/mean-prototype/README.md

 #### `modules/`

 Each piece of app functionality should be encapsulated in a module directory.
 The module directory name should reflect what it is; `users/` for example.
+Module names should be plural.
+Users vs User, People vs Person.

 A module is made up of *one or more* of the following files:

-Module names should plural.
-Users vs User, People vs Person.

 #### `<module>/api.js`